gnoevoy/Ecommerce_and_Web_Analytics/Web_analytics.md

 1. Based on CEO request and wishes, extract and analyse website traffic and performance data from database.
 2. Provide extracted insight to visual graphs as accessible as possible to stakeholders.

+### Objective
+Analyse website data and transform it into visually accessible metrics and graphs that enable the CEO to showcase the company's performance and growth to the board.

 </br>

 #### Task 1